OctopusDeploy/docs/docs/deploying-applications/aws-deployments/permissions/index_content_[4.3,).partial.md

 For this reason it is recommended that the AWS account used to deploy a CloudFormation template have the permissions for both creating and updating stacks.
 :::

+In addition the AWS account used with the CloudFormation steps needs to have permissions to create, update and delete any of the resources referenced by the CloudFormation template.
+Refer to the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) for more information on which permissions are required and how to assign them.